 Updating Australia's media laws

-The Government has announced the most significant reforms to Australia's media laws in a generation, supporting the viability of our local organisations as they face increasing global competition in a rapidly changing digital landscape.
+The Government has announced a series of reforms to Australia’s media laws including most recently the Broadcasting and Content Reform Package.
+The media laws below will support the viability of our local organisations as they face increasing global competition in a rapidly changing digital landscape.

 Why are we changing the media laws?